Explosion at Dutch COVID-19 test centre appears intentional, police say

 The incident comes shortly before national elections on March 17 widely seen as a referendum on the government’s handling of the pandemic.

-Anger against healthcare authorities has increased since the start of 2021, with the head of the country’s National Institute for Health now accompanied by a security detail.
+Anger at healthcare authorities has increased since the start of 2021, with the head of the country’s National Institute for Health now accompanied by a security detail.

-Another test location was burned down during several days of rioting in January sparked by the introduction of a night-time curfew from 9 p.m. to 4:30 a.m.
+Another test location was burned down during several days of rioting in January sparked by the introduction of a night-time curfew.
+Extra security has been provided to some locations due to threats and vandalism.

+“For more than a year we have been leaning on these people on the front lines and now this.
+Insane,” Health Minister Hugo de Jonge said on Twitter.

 The region around Bovenkarspel, a rural town, is currently suffering one of the Netherlands’ worst COVID-19 outbreaks, with 181 cases per 100,000 inhabitants, compared with around 27 per 100,000 nationally.
 At least one hospital has been forced to send patients to other provinces due to lack of space in its intensive care units.

-Wednesday is the first day in several months in which lockdown measures in the Netherlands have been slightly eased, with hairdressers reopening and non-essential stores allowed to accept a small number of visitors by appointment.
+Wednesday is the first day in several months when lockdown measures in the Netherlands have been slightly eased, with hairdressers reopening and non-essential stores accepting a small number of customers by appointment.

 Reporting by Toby Sterling, Bart Meijer and Anthony Deutsch; Editing by Andrew Heavens, Toby Chopra and Giles Elgood